bwolmarans/kitty/README.md

 ## Step 3 of the Challenge
-Block signed images in a specific namespace, allow but warn on other namespaces
+Block signed images in a specific namespace, allow but warn on other namespaces *Big Assumption: I am making the assumption the intent is not to Block signed images, but to actually Allow signed images, as that would be more logical

 Here is where I struggeled.